Stealthy Yet Effective: Distribution-Preserving Backdoor Attacks on Graph Classification: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the National Natural Science Foundation of China (No. 62302333, No. 92370111, No. 62272340, No. 62422210 and No. 62276187) and the Open Research Fund from Guangdong Laboratory of Artificial Intelligence and Digital Economy (SZ) (No.GML-KF-24-16).
+This work was supported by the National Natural Science Foundation of China (No. 62302333, No. 92370111, No. 62272340, No. 62422210, No. 62276187 and No. 62502065) , the Open Research Fund from Guangdong Laboratory of Artificial Intelligence and Digital Economy (SZ) (No. GML-KF-24-16), and Hebei Natural Science Foundation (No. F2024202047).

 {

 }